OASIS: Outlier-Aware LUT-Based GEMM with Dual-Side Quantization for LLM Inference Acceleration: Evaluation

-\myparatight{{\namebf}'s K-WAQ Implementation Details} In {\name}, both weights and activations are quantized using K-Means clustering.
+\myparatight{{\namebf}' NU-WAQ Implementation Details} In {\name}, both weights and activations are quantized using K-Means clustering.
 Weights undergo 4-bit per-output-channel quantization without outlier protection, while activations are quantized per-token with 3/4-bit precision.
-The quantization centroids and indices for weights are precomputed offline, whereas the activation centroids are also trained offline using 16 calibration samples from the C4 dataset~\cite{dodge2021documenting}, and the indices are computed online during inference via K-Means clustering~\cite{macqueen1967some}.
-The offline centroids are trained using a weighted-K-Means algorithm, where the weights are determined by Fisher information matrices~\cite{pennington2018spectrum} of the activations.
+We first perform post-training K-Means quantization on the LLM weights to obtain the weight centroids and indices.
+Next, the activation centroids are trained offline using 16 calibration samples from the C4 dataset~\cite{dodge2021documenting}, and the indices are computed online.
+We incorporate a weighted-K-Means algorithm to obtain the activation centroids, where the weights are determined by Fisher information matrices~\cite{pennington2018spectrum} of the activations.
 To handle outliers, the top 0.5\% largest and bottom 0.5\% smallest activation values are preserved in FP16 format, while the inliers are quantized.
-During inference, {\name} dynamically identifies outliers using the \textit{Orizuru} units, while {\name}-S reuses the thresholds from the offline training process on the calibration dataset.
+During inference, {\name} dynamically identifies outliers using the \textit{Orizuru} units, while {\name}-S reuses the thresholds from the offline training process on the calibration dataset. \looseness=-1

-\myparatight{Baseline LLM Quantization Methods} We compare {\name} with existing I-WAQ methods of round-to-nearest (RTN), SmoothQuant~\cite{xiao2023smoothquant}, QuaRot~\cite{ashkboos2024quarot}, and Atom~\cite{zhao2024atom}.
+\myparatight{Baseline LLM Quantization Methods} We compare {\name} with INT-WAQ baselines round-to-nearest (RTN), SmoothQuant~\cite{xiao2023smoothquant}, QuaRot~\cite{ashkboos2024quarot}, and Atom~\cite{zhao2024atom}.
 Except for Atom, which uses group-wise quantization for both weights and activations with a group size of 128, all other baseline algorithms employ per-output-channel quantization for weights and per-token quantization for activations.

-Baseline I-WAQ methods utilize the same W4A4 and W4A3 precision configurations as {\name}.
+\myparatight{Architecture Modeling and Comparison} The hardware performance of the {\name} architecture is modeled using a cycle-accurate simulator modified from DnnWeaver~\cite{sharma2016high}.
+The area and power metrics of the core logic units in the {\name} accelerator, such as the Concat Unit, MAC Tree, Index Counter, and \textit{Orizuru}, are derived from synthesis results using the TSMC {28}\thinspace{nm} standard cell library.
+Table~\ref{tabl:hw-config} shows the detailed configurations of the hardware components on-chip.